yaleh/marker_docker/README.md

 # Marker Docker

-This repository contains a Dockerfile designed for creating a Docker image of the tool [Marker](https://github.com/VikParuchuri/marker), which enables quick and accurate conversion of PDF files to markdown format.
-The publicly hosted Docker image can be found on [Dockerhub](https://hub.docker.com/r/dibz15/marker_docker).
+A CUDA ready docker image for tool [Marker](https://github.com/VikParuchuri/marker), which enables quick and accurate conversion of PDF files to markdown format.
+The publicly hosted Docker image can be found on [GitHub](https://github.com/yaleh/marker_docker/pkgs/container/marker).

 ## Example